-I love doing swiss ball core exercises.
+I love doing Swiss ball core exercises.
 For a guy with a bad back, this has become one of my go-to exercise platforms when it comes to core training.
 I am a big advocate for building and maintaining a strong core for protecting my back.
-In this post, I am going to walk through exercising with a swiss ball and some of my favorite exercises.
-Be sure to check out my post about what is core exercise.
+In this post, I am going to walk through exercising with a Swiss ball and some of my favorite exercises.
+Be sure to check out my post for more information about core exercise.

-Swiss balls come in different sizes, some have a weight in the bottom of them, but I think that is cheating :).
-With the right size ball, you will be able to sit on the ball with your legs and hips at a 90-degree angle.
+Swiss balls come in different sizes, some have a weight in the bottom of them, too.
+With the right size exercise ball, you will be able to sit on the ball with your legs and hips at a 90-degree angle.
 There are typically size charts, listed, depending on how tall you are.

 Swiss ball safety